-The information provided by the facility in the PAQ, indicated there were no incidents of retaliation reported by inmates during the 12-month auditing period.
+The information provided by the facility in the PAQ indicated there were no incidents of retaliation reported by inmates during the 12-month auditing period.
 The Auditor further verified this information during interviews with the Warden and the Institution PREA Compliance Manager and each confirmed the information previously provided by the facility.
 Therefore, inmates in this targeted category were not interviewed.

-The Auditor requested interviews with inmates who reported an incident of sexual abuse.
-The facility provided the Auditor with documentation showing only one allegation of sexual abuse was reported during the auditing period and the inmate was no longer in custody at FCI La Tuna.
-Therefore, inmates in this targeted category were not interviewed.
+The Auditor requested interviews with inmates who reported an incident of sexual abuse, and the facility provided the Auditor with documentation showing only one inmate who reported an incident of sexual abuse was in custody at FCI Safford.
+The